hamzehkhazaei/Azure_Lab/README.md

    </p>

 5. Before starting you VM from RDP desktop make sure your cluster is in **Running** state.
-6. Then double click on the new remote PC that you created in RDP desktop.
-It should ask for username and password.
-Use `eecs4222M` as username.
+6. Double-click on the new remote PC you created on the RDP desktop.
+It should ask for a username and password.
+Use `eecs4222M` as your username.
 You should already know the password from TA or Prof.

    <p align="center">
       <img title="" alt="" src="/images/rdp-login.png" width="500">